JimDesu/basis-lang/spec.md

 .atomic
     parseHeader: ctx, raw               ; ctx is UPDATE-mode in parseHeader's signature
     validateSchema: ctx, policy        ; sees the parsed ctx (working copy)
-    applyMigrations: ctx               ; may fail &mdash; and if it does, ;   ctx is bit-identical to group entry
+    applyMigrations: ctx               ; may fail — and if it does, ;   ctx is bit-identical to group entry
 ```